-- Equipment used exclusively for research and development
+- Equipment used over 50% for research and development

 Exemptions from tax are divided into two categories: partial exemptions and full exemptions.
 Unlike the exclusions, exemptions are strictly interpreted.
 Therefore, to be exempt the item must fall entirely within the exemption.

 There is a maximum tax of $300 imposed on the following items: